ahmetb/cloud-run-faq/README.md

 determine if you are on Cloud Run.
 However this will not distinguish "Cloud Run" vs "Cloud Run on GKE" as the metadata service is available on GKE nodes as well.

+### What happens if my container exits/crashes?

+If the entrypoint process of a container exits, the container is stopped.
+A crashed container triggers [cold start](#cold-starts) while the container is restarted.
+Avoid exiting/crashing your server process by handling exceptions.

 ### What is the termination signal for Cloud Run services?

-Currently, Cloud Run abruptly terminates applications while [scaling to zero](#does-my-cloud-run-service-scale-to-zero) with `SIGINT` (interrupt) signal.
+Currently, Cloud Run terminates containers while [scaling to zero](#does-my-cloud-run-service-scale-to-zero) with `SIGKILL` (kill) signal.
+This signal is not trappable (capturable) by applications.
+Therefore, your applications should be okay if they are killed abruptly.

 ## Monitoring and Logging